Godtfred Kirk Christiansen

 Godtfred Kirk Christiansen (8 July 1920 – 13 July 1995) was the managing director of The Lego Group from 1957 to 1973.
 He was the third son of company founder Ole Kirk Christiansen and took over as managing director in 1957, eventually becoming the sole owner.
 Godtfred is credited with playing a pivotal role in the development of the Lego brick design and patented it in 1958.
 He also created the Lego System in Play, the cornerstone of the Lego construction toy.
 Godtfred stepped down as Leader of the company in 1973.
-His son Kjeld Kirk Kristiansen became president in 1979.
+His son Kjeld Kirk Christiansen became president in 1979.

 Early life

 Godtfred Kirk Christiansen was born on 8 July 1920 into a poor family and received limited formal education.
 He was the third son of five siblings.
-His father Ole Kirk Kristiansen owned the Billund Woodworking and Carpentry Shop, a small family business based in Billund, which produced wooden furniture and built property.
+His father Ole Kirk Christiansen owned the Billund Woodworking and Carpentry Shop, a small family business based in Billund, which produced wooden furniture and built property.

 In 1924, at the age of four, Godtfred and his brother Karl Georg accidentally caused a fire and burned the woodworking shop to the ground.
 Godtfred later recalled, "My first contribution to the company – not that I'm proud of it – was when my brother Karl Georg and I lit the glue heater.
 Unfortunately some wood shavings caught fire – and the whole building burned to the ground."

 During the 1930s, the business suffered from the impact of the Great Depression, and Godtfred's father focused on the production of household essentials, such as ironing boards, stepladders and small wooden toys.
 His father founded a new company in 1932 that would become known as Lego.

 At the age of 12, Godtfred showed a particular interest in his father's business and helped out in the woodworking shop on the alternate days when he was not attending school.
 In 1937, at the age of 17, Godtfred had started to design wooden toys.
 From 1939 to 1940, while studying at Haslev Technical College on the Danish island of Zealand, Godtfred sent sketches for wooden toys to his father as ideas for new products.

 In his early life, Godtfred learned the importance of maintaining quality in production from his father, in a story from his early life as documented by The Lego Group.
 One day, he had proudly declared to his father that he had saved the business money by applying two coats of varnish to a batch of wooden ducks instead of the usual three.
 Godtfred explained, "He looked at me: 'Godtfred, don’t you know that's wrong?
 I want you to drive up to the station and fetch those boxes back.
 Unpack them and give the ducks another coat of varnish.
 Then you'll repack them and take them back to the station.
 You're not going to bed until the work's done – and you're getting no help.
 You'll do it all on your own.'
 There was no arguing with Dad.
 And it was a lesson for me about what quality meant."